waimea-bsjenner/level-2-programming-assessment/docs/test-plan.md

 ### expected result

-It should hopefully picked a random number from 1-4 and took away the enemy's health that many times
+It should hopefully pick a random number from 1-4 and attack the opponent that many times

 ---